 7. Large Format Porcelain

 With state-of-the-art machinery advancements, large format porcelain tiles are becoming an on-trend and popular tile size to choose.
-Stone effect porcelain tiles are most commonly in 900x600 or 800x800 tile sizes, but recently 1200x600 super-size porcelain tiles have become available and really do make the perfect addition for a stunning kitchen floor space.
+Stone effect porcelain tiles are most commonly in 900x600 tile sizes, but recently 1200x600 and 1000x1000 super-size porcelain tiles have become available and really do make the perfect addition for an impactful kitchen floor space.
 A large format tile works in open plan kitchens and helps to minimise grout lines and maximise the focus on each tile.
-Another consideration is whether you lay the tiles width or length ways from the point you stand (from a doorway or viewpoint).
+Another consideration is whether you lay rectangual tiles width or length ways from the point you stand (from a doorway or viewpoint).
 For narrow spaces, width ways will make the space appear wider.
-For shorter spaces, length ways will make a kitchen appear longer …your eyes will naturally always follow the line of the tiles!
-Photographed below show two examples of porcelains, Cordelia White and Arlington Light Mist, in 1200x600 - showing how a larger tile can work in small, as well as open plan kitchens.
+For shorter spaces, length ways will make a kitchen appear longer …your eyes will naturally always follow the line of the tiles.
+Photographed below show two examples of porcelains, Melford Ivory in 1200x600 and Arlet Cloud in 1000x1000 - showing how a larger tile can work in small, as well as open plan kitchens.

 Wood Effect Kitchen Flooring